ADVANCED TUTORIALS

 Step 3: How?

 Once you have imagined something that is different from your current reality, your mind will automatically start filling in the gaps to achieve it.
-Capture all the ideas that come to your mind, big and small, good and bad.
+Capture every idea that occurs to you—big or small, promising or not.
 Don’t judge them yet, you’ll see later if they fit well into the project or not.
-Any seemingly fragile idea can lead to more powerful ones.
+Even a weak idea can spark a better one.

-If after a while generating ideas you feel that something is missing and find yourself stuck, use the “Suggestions” button to get other ideas generated by an AI-based assistant.
+If you feel stuck after brainstorming for a while, try the “Suggestions” button to get AI-generated ideas.
 You can use this button up to three times per brainstorming session.

-We recommend that you use the information generated by AI only as an aid to your inspiration, as AI is not an authoritative source of information.
+We recommend that you use the information generated by AI only as an aid to your inspiration, since AI isn’t always accurate.
 Verify and cross-reference AI-generated information with reliable sources, especially for critical decisions, important issues, or when accuracy is of utmost importance.

 The more information you enter in the previous steps, the more appropriate the suggestions made by the AI will be.